Askarbek-orakov/ASAR/docs/index.md

 ### _To run the app on your local machine:_

-1) Download RStudio/R
+1)Download RStudio/R

-2) Run these commands below in the console:
+2)Run these commands below in the console:

 ```markdown
 install.packages("shiny",  dependencies = TRUE)